-Using our form, simply fill in basic details and a professional financial advisor will call you back between the hours of 9 am to 9 pm, 7 days per week.
-All of our advisors are highly trained and are willing and able to give you expert advice and an all-inclusive quote for your required bridging loan.
+Using our simple contact form, please fill in your basic details and one of our professional advisors will call you back between the hours of 9 am to 9 pm, 7 days per week.
+All our staff are highly trained and are willing and able to give you expert advice and an all-inclusive bridging loan quotation.

-This type of loans are commonly used to purchase a new property prior to an existing property selling.
-Bridge loans can also be used for many other reasons such as releasing money quickly when fast funding is required.
-Examples of this are property investment by auction, paying an urgent tax bill, debt consolidation, business finance injection, wedding deposit etc.
+Bridging loans are commonly used to purchase a new property prior to an existing property selling however bridging loans can also be used for many other reasons such as releasing money quickly when fast funding is required.

 Some examples of when bridging finance is used are:

 Bridging finance is regularly used for purchasing auction property and especially when the subject property is not suitable for mortgage finance.
 Auction rules normally dictate that a 10% non-refundable deposit is required immediately at the time of a successful bid.
 The balance is payable 28 days after that date otherwise the deposit could be lost.
 If the condition of the auction property is not suitable for mortgage lending, for example the property is without a kitchen or bathroom, then a mortgage lendercould either reject an application or place a100% retention i.e. they will not release any of the mortgage funds, until the property is habitable and all requested work completed.
 In this scenario a bridging loan is used in the short term until the required work is finished and the mortgage lender is happy to release funds or grant the mortgage.

 There are two main types of bridging loan: